CarlosFelipeArantes/cryptoWallet/README.md

 # CrypoWallet Challenge

-This repository concerns with the development of a required test.
+This repository concerns with the development of a challenge.

 For a quick briefing, parallel processing of assets was used.
 No more than three requests can be made in parallel to the API; this was ensured using a FixedThreadPool.